noisreal/INZERNAL/README.md

 * **No support for custom settings right now (will support later)**
 * [Downloads here](https://github.com/ama6nen/INZERNAL/releases)

+### Acknowledgments
+* This is not **internal**, the first internal ever made for growtopia, that was developed by atipls, me, and tero.
+* That is our private internal and will not be released or sold.
+* INZERNAL uses some small parts from internal
+* Patcher made by ness
+* Otherwise this project is fully made by me

 ### Dependencies used in this project
 #### Note that none of these need to be downloaded, they are included in the project